OBIWOW/OBiWoW-2025/09-Tuesday/galaxy-project-at-uio-combining-the-web-interface-and-power-of-a-high-performance-computer-cluster-fox/README.md

 5. Upload the file `two-column-table.txt` to Galaxy.
 This will be your first dataset in Galaxy-FOX.
 Let's do something with it -:)
 6. SINGLE JOBS - 1
       - Select the tool group `Text Manipulation` and then the tool `Convert delimiters to TAB`
-      - Select the dataset `two-column-table.txt` from History and run the job.
+      - Select the dataset `two-column-table.txt` from History, select `Commas` from the `Convert all` parameter, and run the job.
       - Examine the result.
 7. SINGLE JOBS - 2
       - Select the tool group `Text Manipulation` and then the tool `Line/Word/Character count of a dataset`.